Ex-U.S. Ambassador To Ukraine Says Donald Trump Forced Her Out Of Her Position In New Testimony

-In the most recent hearing of Donald Trump’s impeachment inquiry in the House of Representatives, ex-U.S. Ambassador to Ukraine, Marie Yovanovitch, gave more details into the situation in country regarding Rudy Giuliani’s actions and the infamous phone call that took place between Trump and Ukrainian President Volodymyr Zelensky, per Politico.
+In the most recent hearing regarding Donald Trump’s impeachment inquiry in the House of Representatives, ex-U.S. Ambassador to Ukraine, Marie Yovanovitch, gave more details about Rudy Giuliani’s actions and the infamous phone call that took place between Trump and Ukrainian President Volodymyr Zelensky, per Politico.

-During her opening statement, which was obtained by Politico, Yovanovitch stated that she was told by Deputy Secretary of State John Sullivan that there was a “concerted effort against her” by Trump and that she had done “nothing wrong,” to necessitate her recall.
-Perhaps relatedly, Sullivan was just nominated by the president to be the new U.S. ambassador to Russia.
+During her opening statement, which was obtained by Politico, Yovanovitch reported that she was told by Deputy Secretary of State John Sullivan that there was a “concerted effort against her” by Trump and that she had done “nothing wrong” to necessitate her recall.
+Perhaps related, Sullivan was just nominated by the president to become the new U.S. ambassador to Russia.

-Yovanovitch went on to describe the political and socio-economic recent history of Ukraine and the anti-corruption efforts she and other embassy staff partook in at the direction of both the Obama and Trump administrations, which she served under.
-The ex-ambassador served in Ukraine from 2016 to 2019, at which point she was abruptly returned to the U.S. at the urging of Trump.
+Yovanovitch went on to describe the recent political and socio-economic history of Ukraine and the anti-corruption efforts in which she and other embassy staff took part at the direction of both the Obama and Trump administrations for which she served.
+The ex-ambassador represented Ukraine from 2016 to 2019, at which point she was abruptly returned to the U.S. at the urging of Trump.

-Although the exact circumstances and reasons for her recall are unclear as of this writing, Yuvanovitch was mentioned on the July 25 phone call between Trump and Zelensky, even though she had been out of the country for two months.
+Although the exact circumstances and reasons for her recall are unclear as of this writing, Yuvanovitch had been mentioned during the July 25 phone call between Trump and Zelensky despite the fact that she had been out of the country for two months.

-While Trump himself attacked her, in her statement, Yuvanovitch stated she believed the campaign against her was facilitated, in part, by Giuliani, and his two associates that were recently arrested on charges of campaign finance violations.
-She went on to say she didn’t know the exact motives for Trump’s personal lawyer’s attack on her, but she said she thought it had something to do with the anti-corruption actions she helped facilitate in country that harmed “personal financial ambitions.”
+While Trump was the person who attacked her, Yuvanovitch stated that she believed the campaign against her was facilitated, in part, by Giuliani, and his two associates, the latter of whom were recently arrested on charges of campaign finance violations.
+She went on to say she didn’t know the exact motives for Trump’s personal lawyer’s attack on her, but she said she thought it had something to do with the anti-corruption actions she helped facilitate in the country that harmed “personal financial ambitions.”

-Yuvanovitch went on to say that she never had any contact with Hunter Biden nor did she work directly with Burisma, the company Biden works with, and said most of the events that she is most likely going to be questioned about happened either before or after her tenure as that country’s ambassador.
+Yuvanovitch went on to say that she never had any contact with Hunter Biden nor did she work directly with Burisma, the company for which Biden worked.
+She said that most of the events she is most likely going to be questioned about happened either before or after her tenure as that country’s ambassador.

 She then concluded her statement by issuing a scathing indictment against the president and his administration’s actions regarding foreign policy.